MicrosoftDocs/dataexplorer-docs/data-explorer/web-results-grid.md

 # Azure Data Explorer web UI results grid

-In this guide, you'll learn how to work with query results in the [Azure Data Explorer web UI](https://dataexplorer.azure.com/home) using the results grid feature.
+In this guide, you'll learn how to work with query results in the [Azure Data Explorer web UI](https://dataexplorer.azure.com/home) using the results grid.
 With the results grid, you can customize and manipulate your results, and enhance the efficiency and effectiveness of your data analysis.

 To learn how to run queries, see [Quickstart: Query data in the Azure Data Explorer web UI](web-query-data.md).